Kidney Health

 A kidney stone is a solid mass made up of tiny crystals that stick together.
 A kidney stone can be as small as a grain of salt or as large as a lime.
 One or more stones can be in the kidney or ureter (the thin tube that carries urine from the kidneys to the bladder) at the same time.
 In general, stones form when the urine contains too much of certain crystal-forming substances, which then become stones, a process that can take weeks or even months.

 Kidney stones tend to be more common among people who live in warmer climates.
 Part of the reason for this is that kidney stones develop when your urine has a higher concentration of minerals or crystals, which is more likely to happen when people sweat more.
-People who don’t drink enough fluids are also more likely to develop kidney stones.

 Different kinds of kidney stones

 You may want to increase your fluid intake to increase the amount of urine that flows through the kidneys.
 This will reduce the concentrations of calcium, oxalate and phosphate that are necessary for kidney stone formation.
 You may also want to limit the amount of sugar and salt you consume, as these can cause your body to excrete more calcium and oxalate in the urine.
 Consuming more fibre—by eating more fruit, vegetables and whole grains—may also limit your calcium output.
 Some studies have shown that a magnesium deficiency, relatively common among people living with HIV, can increase the risk of kidney stones.
 Conversely, the combination of magnesium and vitamin B6 can substantially reduce the formation of calcium oxalate stones, so taking a multivitamin that contains these nutrients may help.
-To check whether your oxalate output is normal or too high, your doctor can run a urine test for oxalate.
+To check whether your oxalate output is normal or too high, your healthcare provider can run a urine test for oxalate.

-Uric acid stones most commonly occur in people with gout, and they affect more men than women.
-They can also occur as a result of some types of chemotherapy.
-Consuming foods that boost the body’s production of uric acid increases the risk for these stones.
 Such foods include liver and other organ meats, shellfish, some fish (especially sardines, mackerel, anchovies and herring) and beer.
 In addition, fructose (contained in high-fructose corn syrup, sugar and many foods and drinks) rapidly raises uric acid levels.
 If you tend to develop uric acid stones, cutting way back on these foods can decrease your risk.
 A blood test to measure your level of uric acid can help you know if you are at risk.

 Struvite stones generally occur in women who have a urinary tract infection.
 These stones can become so large that they block the kidney, ureter or bladder.

-Cystine stones generally run in families and form when the kidneys excrete too much of the amino acid cystine
+Cystine stones generally run in families and form when the kidneys excrete too much of the amino acid cystine.

 Symptoms of kidney stones